dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Today, there is no standard way of transferring digital credentials securely between two devices belonging to the same platform or two different platforms.
-This document proposes a solution to this problem by introducing a Relay server which allows devices to exchange encrypted Provisioning Information securely.
+This document proposes a solution to this problem by introducing a Relay server which allows two devices to exchange encrypted Provisioning Information securely.
 The Relay server solves this problem by creating and managing temporary mailbox storage.

 Each mailbox can be referenced by devices using a unique mailbox identifier in a URL.